alwaysdata/documentation/remote-access/ssh/use-keys/index.en.md

 To never have to enter your password when connecting in SSH mode, specify a blank "passphrase".
 {{% /notice %}}

-2. Declare the key on the server:
+2. Declare the public key (.pub) on the server:
     ```
     $ ssh-copy-id -i $HOME/.ssh/id_ed25519.pub [user]@ssh-[account].alwaysdata.net
     ```